letmeriff/riff-app/dev-docs/proper-code/implementation-progress.md

    - Remove unused parameters when possible
    - Refactor code to use the parameters or make the intention explicit

+4. **For namespace usage:**
+   - Replace namespaces with individual named exports
+   - Use type aliases to create cleaner exports

 ### Issues Analysis

 Based on the comprehensive ESLint analysis:
-- Type safety issues (`no-explicit-any` and `ban-types`) account for 65% of all issues
+- Type safety issues (`no-explicit-any` and `ban-types`) account for 68% of all issues
-- Unused variables/imports account for 26% of all issues
+- Unused variables/imports account for 22% of all issues
 - Yjs-related files continue to have the highest concentration of issues
-- Successfully fixed all issues in two high-priority files
+- Successfully fixed all issues in four high-priority files

 ## Implementation Challenges